 Several procurement tasks like negotiating with suppliers, renewing contracts, etc. need to be backed with updated procurement data.
 The generation of PRs and POs is a laborious process that needs 100% accuracy.
 Relying on manual procurement processes compromises on speed and accuracy of the procurement function.
 Automating key tasks in the procurement process accelerates the procure-to-pay and source-to-pay cycles and relieves employees from performing tedious, low-value tasks.
 Procurement software solutions enable procurement managers to make informed purchase decisions and optimize the procurement process.

 Review contract performance:

-A review of contract performance should be done on a regular basis to identify opportunities for renegotiation.
+A review of contract performance should be done regularly to identify opportunities for renegotiation.
 Renegotiation of the contract could happen due to one or more of the following reasons:

 - Availability of suitable replacement